-- Keep the headteacher informed of any issues - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search
+- Keep the CEO informed of any issues - Liaise with local authority case managers and LADOs for child protection concerns as appropriate - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search

-The full responsibilities of the DSL and deputies are set out in their job description.
+The full responsibilities of the DSL are set out in their job description.

-5.3 The governing board
+5.3 The Trust board

-The governing board will:
+The Trust board will:

-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the full governing board.
-This is always a different person from the DSL - Make sure: - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
-Appendix 3 of this policy covers this procedure - That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll): - Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - Make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate
+- Facilitate a whole Trust approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our Trust's local multi-agency safeguarding arrangements - Appoint at Trust level a lead to monitor the effectiveness of this policy in conjunction with the full Trust board.
+This is always a different person from the DSL - Make sure: - o The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - o Online safety is a running and interrelated theme within the whole-Trust approach to safeguarding and related policies - o The leadership teams and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns - o Review the DfE's filtering and monitoring standards, and discuss with IT staff and service providers about what needs to be done to support the schools to meet these standards - o Make sure the DSL takes lead responsibility for understanding the filtering and monitoring systems in place as part of their role - o Make sure that all staff undergo safeguarding, Prevent and child protection training, including online safety and that such training is regularly updated and is in line with advice from the safeguarding partners - o Make sure staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training

-• Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply
+- o The Trust has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
+Appendix 3 of this policy covers this procedure - o That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the Trust schools' roll): - o Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - o Make sure there are arrangements for the body to liaise with the schools about safeguarding arrangements, where appropriate - o Make sure that safeguarding requirements are a condition of using the Trust school premises, and that any agreement to use the premises would be terminated if the other body fails to comply with the Lettings Policy and procedures

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The chair of the local governors will act as the 'case manager' in the event that an allegation of abuse is made against a headteacher, where appropriate (see appendix 3).